ShanClayton/Clueless-Closet/README.md

 ### Design
 On Day 1, we agreed upon a bold design that featured saturated colors, reminiscent of much American design from the 1980s.
 We began styling with hot pink, deep purple, bold aquamarine, and neon text effects.

-On Day 2, while selecting images, we decided to redesign our brand to reflect a more clean and minimal feel, featuring pops of color in images and muted colors in accents like hover-over text, buttons,and icons.
+On Day 2, while selecting images, we decided to redesign our brand to reflect a more clean and minimal feel, featuring pops of color in images and muted colors in accents like hover-over text, buttons, and icons.

 A win for our team was that we were able to quickly adjust to this style overhaul and successfully apply a cohesive design style throughout.